Schengen Visa Photo Requirements

 Can I print photos at home?

-What if my baby/child won't look at the camera?
+What if my baby/child will not look at the camera?

 Last updated: